tuw-robotics/mr2022/README.md

 * we are using odom_ instead of self-localisation in the planner currently
 * Planner can be operated using RViz
-* TODO: I'll upload a screenshot
+* see screenshot in 4.2 below

 ## 4.1 New Node (TODO)